MTG-Deck-Aid/documentation-and-development/Documentation/Design Documents/Design.md

 S - Single Responsibility

 The database connection classes are a good example of adherance to single responsibility.
 In the Database_Connector folder, there are three classes:

 DatabaseConnector, CardQueries, DeckQueries.
 Each of these classes is responsible for a single job.
 DatabaseConnector sends queries to the database, CardQueries builds queries for the Card table and Deckqueries builds queries for the Deck table.

-We also have other examples of classes that have only responsibility, such as the ScryFallEngine class that focuses solely on communication information with the ScryFall API.
+We also have other examples of classes that have only one responsibility, such as the ScryFallEngine class that focuses solely on communication information with the ScryFall API.

 O - Open-Close Principle

 Our CardSuggestor class follows the Open-Close Principle.
 By using the Strategy pattern, whenever a new LLM needs to be used, we can simply create a new strategy instead of having to modify the existing methods.

 L - Liskov Subtitution

+In using python adn due to the nature of our project, there weren't any instances of which this principle was applicable to our project.

 I - Interface Seggregation

+In using python and due to the nature of our project, there aren't many instances of interfaces being used, but when they they're used accuractly and specifically.
+The one example we have is the DeckListTuner abstract class, that is specifically inherited by AI connector classes.

 D - Dependency Inversion

+Almost all of our objects are constructed to function independently of one another.
+One example is the SuggestionController class, where it references an abstract OperationStrategy class rather than a concrete class.